-All patients with LCH have evidence of activation of the RAS-RAF-MEK-ERK signaling pathway.
+All patients with LCH have evidence of activation of the RAS-RAF-MEK-ERK signaling pathway (1 General reference Langerhans cell histiocytosis (LCH) is a proliferation of dendritic mononuclear cells with infiltration into organs locally or diffusely.
+Most cases occur in children.
+Manifestations may include... read more ).
 BRAFV600E mutations are identified in 50 to 60% of patients who have LCH.
 This mutation is monoallelic and acts like a dominant driving oncogene.
 About 10 to 15% of patients have MAP2K1 mutations.
 Because of these mutations, LCH is now considered an oncogene-driven cancer of myeloid lineage.

 In LCH, abnormally proliferating dendritic cells infiltrate one or more organs.
 Bones, skin, teeth, gingival tissue, ears, endocrine organs, lungs, liver, spleen, lymph nodes, and bone marrow may be involved.
 Organs may be affected by infiltration, causing dysfunction, or by compression from adjacent enlarged structures.
 In about half of patients, more than one organ is involved.